J12 M40

 British Motor Museum

-The 15hp was in many ways Austin's odd man out.
-It had a shorter stroke than most other Austins and the was the only pre-war Austin to have a monobloc engine rather than separately cast cylinders.
-This pioneering experiment proved unsuccessful and for 1911 Austin reverted to separate cylinders.
+The 15hp was built from 1908 as part of Austin’s extensive model programme before World War One.
+Originally, the engine had a shorter stroke than most other Austins and was the only pre-war model to have a monobloc engine rather than separately cast cylinders.
+This pioneering experiment proved unsuccessful due to the then unfamiliar casting techniques required so for the 1911 update Austin reverted to separate cylinders.

-Attempts to have the design approved for taxi use failed and the town carriage was discontinued.
+Attempts to have the design approved for taxi use also failed due to its wide turning circle.
+This is possibly the reason why this particular coachwork was soon discontinued.
 Austin continued to manufacture a more conventional 15hp model for some time.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575